 Getting there: Kelowna is the main city in the Okanagan Valley, and it’s a four-hour drive west of Vancouver.
 It also has an airport, with regular flights from most Canadian cities and Seattle.

 Where to stay: September is a great month for camping in the Okanagan, with sunny days and cooler nights.
-But if this isn’t your style, there are inexpensive Days Inn and Super 8 hotel chain options available in Kelowna.
+But if this isn’t your style, there are plenty of decent budget options, including Delta Hotels By Marriott Grand Okanagan Resort.

 Mont-Tremblant is one of the most popular ski resorts in Canada.
 However, it’s much more than that.
 Mont-Tremblant and the surrounding Laurentian Mountains offer one of the country’s most magical displays of fall foliage.
 Go up the mountain via the gondola and see the Laurentian ranges in their colorful glory.
 Other outdoor activities include hiking, playing a round of golf, horseback riding, cruising on Lac Tremblant, and biking.
 There are also fall concerts in Mont-Tremblant village.

 Getting there: Mont-Tremblant lies two hours from Ottawa and 1.5 hours from Montreal.
 There is a shuttle from Montreal Airport, plus a different shuttle in Mont-Tremblant from the parking lots to the main village.

 Where to stay: Because the fall season is Mont-Tremblant’s off-peak period, many hotels offer fantastic discounts.
 Tour des Voyageurs is one such hotel, which sits within the pedestrian village.